Viña del Mar: Transport

 The busiest avenues of Viña del Mar, and virtually the entire Gran Valparaíso, are the main arteries in the community plan and the Población Vergara: Avenida San Martín, Avenida Libertad Quillota street, Viana-Alvares Avenue, Avenida 1 Norte, Avenida Benidorm (former Av.
 15 Norte), Avenida Agua Santa, Avenida La Marina, Avenida Borgoño and Av.
 Jorge Montt (Las Salinas Rect).
-This because they absorb all the traffic of workers and students moving from other municipalities to their work and study sites located in the plan from Valparaiso.
+This because they absorb all the traffic of workers and students moving from other municipalities to their work and study sites located in the plan from Valparaíso.

 Public transport

-As of January 6, 2007 has been implemented Metropolitan Transportation Plan Greater Valparaíso which allows the communes of Valparaíso, Viña del Mar, Concon, Quilpué and Villa Alemana have an organized transportation system, which has the preferably provide order, security to users.
+As of 6 January 2007 has been implemented Metropolitan Transportation Plan Greater Valparaíso which allows the communes of Valparaíso, Viña del Mar, Concon, Quilpué and Villa Alemana have an organized transportation system, which has the preferably provide order, security to users.
 And over all, speed of travel, for which the same routes of the previous system are made, but in an orderly manner, through the implementation of a GPS system, enabling the companies concerned to each business unit overseeing the entire course, speed and low frequency.

 The Valparaíso Metro (formerly called "Merval") is the commuter rail system serving the urban conglomeration of Gran Valparaíso; it consists of one line, 43 km long, serving 20 stations, that connects Viña del Mar with the neighboring cities of Valparaíso, Quilpué, Villa Alemana and Limache.
 It passes through Viña del Mar in a 5 km underground stretch (from Miramar through Chorrillos stations) opened in 2005, after major upgrade works on the line.